SirObi/qa-chall/README.md

 Create and launch a new virtual environment:

 `virtualenv env`
 `source env/bin/activate`

 ## Install selenium in the virtual environment

 `pip install selenium`

-## Download chromedriver and add its location to path
+## Download chromedriver and add its location to PATH
 This project uses Chrome for presentation purposes.

 Get the latest version of chromedriver from: